SK11GS/Builders-Glitch/README.md

 * **ClearView Platform** – to handle other essential business functionalities.

 ## ClearView AI Engine:
-The ClearView AI Engine must be designed for scalability.
+The ClearView AI Engine must be designed for availability and scalability to support core business operations.
 As the volume of candidate profiles and job postings increases, the system must seamlessly expand to accommodate the growing demand.
 Since AI model integration is resource-intensive, the infrastructure should efficiently support the increasing demand.

 The AI landscape is evolving rapidly with frequent updates and advancements.
 To maintain a competitive edge and deliver an optimal user experience, the AI Engine should be adaptable, allowing DCC to integrate new AI technologies and improvements as they emerge.
 This focus is on evolvability, where the system evolves along with the advancements in the AI industry while maintaining its relevance and effectiveness in managing user needs.